GDPR and Data Protection Toolkit - Introduction

 The law requires organisations to comply with the principles for data protection.
 Every organisation should have written policies and procedures specific to their own context, which address how they handle personal data and enact the privacy principles.

-We have worked closely with the local Information Commissioner's Office in the past, and have delivered a number of awareness sessions in cooperation with their policy team.
+We have worked closely with the local Information Commissioner's Office in the past, and regularly deliver awareness sessions in cooperation with their policy team.

 In using this Toolkit keep in mind that context matters.
 Complying with the data protection principles can be achieved in a number of ways, and there is no single answer to each question or example.
 It is down to your organisation to decide, for example, what lawful basis is the most appropriate to use.